morinlab/lymphopedia/NCOR2.md

+---
+bibliography: 'morinlab.bib'
+csl: 'NLM.csl'
+link-citations: true
+---
 # NCOR2

 ## Overview
-Mutations in this gene are relatively rare in DLBCL overall but show a pattern of inactivation. *Without further support, this gene may be migrated to Tier 2.*
+Mutations in this gene are relatively rare in DLBCL overall but show a pattern of inactivation.

 ## History
 ```mermaid